KushGabani/Data-Structure-Implementation/README.md

 #### PriorityQueue.java -> This file contains the following contains :-
 ###### for simplicity, the value of the element determines its priority. i.e. An element with a large value has high priority.

      Class PriorityQueue : This class encapsulates the implementation of a PriorityQueue data structure.
-This Class inherits the Class Heap from Heap.java above.
+This Class aggregaetes the Class Heap from Heap.java above.

-     Core variables of the class PriorityQueue -
+     Core variables of the class PriorityQueue - pqueue - (Heap Object) The main priority queue.
-                         * There is no internal variables because it inherits Heap.java *

      function PriorityQueue() : A constructor that is used to initialise to create a priority queue.

-     function PriorityQueue() : An overloaded constructor that is used to initialise to create a priority queue with a speicied data set. args : (int[]) An array of integers containing the values to be inserted in the priority queue returns : void

-     function enqueue() : This function inserts a value into the priority queue args : (int) The element to be inserted. returns :
+     function enqueue() : This function inserts a value into the priority queue args : (type) The element to be inserted. returns : void

      function dequeue() : This function returns and removes the element with the highest priority in the prioirity queue. args : null
-                           returns : (int) the element with the highest priority.
+                           returns : (type) the element with the highest priority.

-     function peek() : This function only returns the element with the highest priority.
+     function peek() : This function only returns the element with the highest priority. args : void
+                         returns : (type) the element with the highest priority without removing it.

 #### Tree.java -> This file contains the following contents :-